mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 In addition to previous configurations, the service needs to mount a private key as a secret.
 This key is employed to sign JWTs that are set as _session id_ for authenticated users.
-In case the service has been instantiated through the `Control Plane With Access Control` application, a secret has already been associated to it, which is named `authentication-service-secrets`.
+In case the service has been instantiated through the `Fast Data Control Plane With Access Control` application, a secret has already been associated to it, which is named `authentication-service-secrets`.

 :::caution
 These instructions below assume that the tool employed to deploy Console projects is [`mlp`](/runtime_suite_tools/mlp/10_overview.md).